-Jorge Burwick serves as the Operations Manager, CollegeBuys where he oversees CollegeBuys contracts, vendor relationships, and contract support functions.
+Jorge Burwick serves as the Senior Program Manager of CollegeBuys where he oversees CollegeBuys contracts, vendor relationships, and contract support functions.
 Based on systemwide need, he works to develop new business lines by vetting prospective vendors and managing compliant requests for proposals.
 Jorge supports systemwide collaborative procurement initiatives.
 Jorge has over 10 years of experience in higher education and has committed himself to working with projects that focus on equity and inclusion.
 Prior to joining the Foundation, he managed student programs at the Hispanic Association of Colleges and Universities where he was responsible for corporate relations and campus outreach.
 Jorge is a native Texan and earned his bachelor's from Trinity University and master's from the University of Texas at San Antonio.

 J.C.
 Sales is the Vice President of Program Development for the Foundation for California Community Colleges.
 In this role, he supports ongoing efficiency and effectiveness for Foundation programs such as CollegeBuys, Workforce Development, Equity & Community Impact by serving as dot-connector to a vast network of relationships across the California Community Colleges system, state agencies, and public higher education system-partners.
 J.C. also works closely with the statewide Chancellor’s Office to provide support and ensure alignment with matters related to legislation, policy, and the state’s budget.
 J.C. possesses nearly 20 years of experience in government and nonprofit sectors having worked for the Foundation for 12-years, and serving in the United States Army, Los Angeles Department of Water and Power, and the administrations of Attorney General Edmund G. Brown and Governor Arnold Schwarzenegger.
 He received his bachelor's in economics, juris doctorate, and masters in public administration from the University of Southern California.